frammkor/php8-server-docker/README.md

 - [ ] [How to Fix and Debug Docker Containers Like a Superhero](https://www.docker.com/blog/how-to-fix-and-debug-docker-containers-like-a-superhero/)

 - [ ] [Best practices for building a production-ready Dockerfile for PHP applications](https://snyk.io/blog/building-production-ready-dockerfile-php/)

+## Usage

+From the root directory run 'docker-composer up' to start all the services

+To access a terminal on any service's container run `docker-compose exec <service-name> /bin/bash` In the case of the server run `docker-compose exec server /bin/bash`